Marak/ayyo-wars/ReadMe.md

 ## About

 This repository is a fresh attempt of our project which has been in development for several years.
-We decided on a clean rewrite using [Geoffrey](https://github.com/Marak/ayyo-wars/tree/master/lib/Geoffrey) and to make the entire project open-source!
-We have the following game elements designed and planned for our Beta release:
+We decided on a clean rewrite using [Geoffrey](https://github.com/Marak/ayyo-wars/tree/master/lib/Geoffrey) and to make the project open-source.
+The following game elements designed and planned for our Beta release:

  - Online Multiplayer Battles
+ - Epic Local Play
  - 12 Unique Ships
  - 24 Unique Weapons
  - 6 Unique Game Modes
- - Lot's of Alien Lore
+ - Much Alien Lore

 ## Game Modes

 ### Local Skirmish ( beta )

 Two teams of ships battle each other until no ships are left.
-Can be played with two players or against an Artifical Intelligence.
+Can be played with up to four players or Artifical Intelligences.

 ### Online Skirmish ( alpha )